How to install generator

 What size generator do I need for my home?

 The size of generator you need depends on the total wattage of the appliances and devices you want to power during an outage.
-A professional can help you calculate the right size.
+A professional can help determine the right size based on your home's electrical needs.

 Connect with certified professionals in your area